IlijaAntanasijevic/6-PHP_FirstProject/README.md

 # First PHP Project

-Learning the basics of procedural PHP, creating a customized database.
+I am learning the basics of procedural PHP, and creating a customized database.

-Authorized users can reserve a vehicle, check if the vehicle is already reserved.
+Authorized users can reserve a vehicle, and check if the vehicle is already reserved.
 Users who have made a reservation can also leave a review for the rented vehicle

-Worked with PDO and checks for SQL injections, also form validation on the client and server side.
+Worked with PDO and checked for SQL injections, as well as form validation on the client and server side.

-It has an admin panel with all CRUD operations for customizing the content of the app.
+It has an admin panel with all CRUD operations for customizing the app's content.

-Afterwards, a chatbot was created using websocket (Pusher).
-Responding to messages is enabled on the admin panel, when a new message is sent by a new user, a new chat is opened for replies
+Afterward, a chatbot was created using a web socket (Pusher).
+Responding to messages is enabled on the admin panel when a new user sends a new message, and a new chat is opened for replies

-You can find more in the documentation on the author page.
+More information is available on the author page in the documentation.

 It was created on 2023-Mar-15